 Since curb appeal is so important to get buyers to your door, anything you can do to make your home feel less like an artifact of times gone by is likely to pay off.
 For example, you could replace the vinyl siding with a manufactured stone veneer, to update the space and add a touch of class.
-Change out your old, dented garage door with a new one, and you will get back most of what you paid; for some, a small loss in an investment is balanced out by more buyer interest.
+Change out your old, dented garage door with a new garage door, and you will get back most of what you paid; for some, a small loss in an investment is balanced out by more buyer interest.

 Finishing your basement could be an excellent choice to beef up the living space in your home, depending on the laws in your state.
 In some areas, a finished basement may count in your total square footage.
 This could be a real boon for your home, especially if the main floor is a little on the lean side.
 Even if you cannot use a finished basement to add to your square footage count on an appraisal, it will still add value to the home.
 Home buyers love to find lots of extra space where they did not expect any.
 A finished basement could add bedrooms, bathrooms and living areas–even the ability for a buyer to convert it into a separate basement apartment.
 Some good pictures for your selling profile could make all the difference.

 Painting your walls before selling is a no-brainer, but you should also consider your baseboards.
 They encounter a lot of dust and dirt from the floor, and the paint will chip over time.
 Instead of spending several hours repainting them, you may want to purchase new, pre-painted baseboards at around $0.75 a foot.
 New baseboards make your paint job and flooring fixes or replacement look more cohesive.
 With some patience, you can install the new baseboards for a room in a couple of hours.

 Vary the Lighting